jriguera/ansible-role-configdrive/README.md

 ansible-role-configdrive
 ========================

-Configdrive ansible role for cloud-init with OpenStack Ironic.
+Ansible role to create config-drives for OpenStack Ironic.
 It creates OpenStack config-drives data for nodes and it is able to setup complex networking configuration like bonding, vlans and bridges on Debian and RedHat based distributions.
 Note that the images have to have support for those features (kernel modules, packages, ...).
-This tools just create the configuration files which are going to be injected in the host at boot time using Cloud-Init.
+This tool just create the configuration files which are going to be injected in the host at boot time using Cloud-Init.